-The ASUS VG259Q offers excellent image quality and smooth performance with plenty of useful gaming features.
+The ASUS VG259Q offers remarkable image quality and smooth performance with plenty of useful gaming features.

 The ASUS VG259Q is a 1080p 144Hz IPS gaming monitor with a rapid pixel response time speed and certified G-SYNC compatibility which ensures stunning colors as well as fluid performance.

 Based on an AHVA (IPS) panel by AU Optronics, the ASUS TUF VG259Q monitor features wide 178° viewing angles, a 400-nit peak brightness, a static contrast ratio of 1,000:1, and dithered 8-bit color depth support (6-bit + 2-bit FRC).